AlexanderEggers/hitogo/README.md

 }
 ```

-But wait, there is much more!
-Some features are already included but not documented yet:
-- Generics (you can inject your own builder, alerts and holder into this library)
-- Animations
-- Hitogo lifecycle
-- Bundle usage
-- Buttons
-- Parameter classes
-- and much more!

 Status
 ------
 Version 1 is still in development.
 Updates are currently released at least monthly with new features and bug fixes. **Please keep in mind that the api is not stable yet and might change!**